You will have to provide various paperwork when you apply for an IVA. This is required to confirm your financial situation.

 The paperwork needed for an IVA application

-Before your IVA Proposal can be drafted you will need to provide proof of your financial circumstances.
+Before your IVA can be submitted to your creditors, you will need to provide proof of your financial circumstances.
 Ideally you need a recent statement or letter for each of your creditors confirming the balance owed.

 You will also be asked for your last three months bank statements and a copy of your rent agreement or latest mortgage statement if you are a home owner.